-The unidentified young woman in this photograph is wearing a drop-waist dress and a Marcel Wave hairstyle, hallmarks of the flapper era of the 1920s.
-The photograph is about the size of a postcard, but it was printed on plain photo paper, rather than postcard stock.
-It came to me from a dealer in Pennsylvania who often sells photos from resort areas of New Jersey, such as Atlantic City, but I don’t know if it originated there or not.
+The unidentified woman in this photograph is wearing a drop-waist dress and a Marcel Wave hairstyle, hallmarks of the flapper era of the 1920s.
+The photograph is about the size of a postcard, but was printed on plain photo paper, rather than postcard stock.
+It came to me from a dealer in Pennsylvania who often sells photos from Philadelphia, New York and New Jersey, but I don’t know if it originated in one of those areas or not.

 I like how she uses the vase to create an elegant and graceful pose.